chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 Hello World!
 ```

 As the result.
 I know this doesn't seem very impressive, but this program accomplishes a lot.
-You see, in Assembly, you don't have access to "printf" or even "puts".
+You see, in Assembly, you don't have access to C's "printf" or even "puts".
 However, the 40h call of DOS is useful enough that during the course of this book, I will introduce how you can use my functions to replace the standard library output functions or even modify them if you don't like the way I wrote them!

 If I had to compare DOS 40h to something in C, I would compare it to the "fwrite" function which writes a specified number of bytes to a specific file stream.
 Writing to file 1 is the same as writing to the screen.